TritonDataCenter/manta/docs/user-guide/index.md

 ## SnapLinks

-SnapLinks are a concept unique to the Joyent Manta Storage Service.
+SnapLinks are a concept unique to the Manta service.
 SnapLinks are similar to a Unix hard-link, and because the system is "copy on write," data changes are not reflected in the SnapLink.
 This property makes SnapLinks a very powerful entity that allows you to create any number of alternate names and